Astramentis/TerminalCommands/README.md

 **Why is this unfinished?**

 I have a mostly complete (for my purposes) version with Tkinter for my personal use, but intend to rewrite the project in C and Raylib.
 Raylib is more suited to my needs and comes with features I actually need like hot-reloads and being threadsafe.
-This branch is for an interviewer that insists on a "take-home project".
-Request a feature to be implemented and I will implement it (if I haven't already), with an invoice depending on how large the feature is.
+This branch is for an interviewer that insists on a "take-home project", or would prefer a project to discuss as a 'drill down' to see why I worked on this and what the limitations are, or what caused me to change course from using this python library.

 **Unit tests?**